dereneaton/ipyrad/docs/features.rst

+.. include:: global.rst

 .. _features:

 Features
 ========

 What does ipyrad do?
 --------------------
-:ref:`ipyrad <ipyrad>` is a toolbox for assembly and analysis of RAD-seq type genomic data sets.
-Notably, it can assemble data in four different ways:
+ipyrad_ is a toolbox for assembly and analysis of RAD-seq type genomic data sets.
-:ref:`de novo <denovo>`, :ref:`reference mapping <reference>`,
-:ref:`reference addition <reference_add>`, and :ref:`reference subtraction
-<reference_sub>`.
-Assembled data sets can be output in variety of
-:ref:`formats <formats>`, facilitating downstream genomic analyses for both population genetic and phylogenetic studies.
-It also includes methods for visualizing and analyzing data and results, inferring population genetic statistics, and inferring genomic introgression.
+Notably, it has four assembly_methods_ by which to assemble data: denovo, reference, reference addition, and reference subtraction.
+Assembled data sets are created in variety of output_formats_, facilitating downstream genomic analyses for both population genetic and phylogenetic studies. ipyrad_ also includes methods for visualizing_ and analyzing_ data and results.

 How is it different from pyrad?
 -------------------------------
-:ref:`ipyrad <ipyrad>` is a complete re-write of :ref:`pyrad <pyrad>` with an expanded focus on speed and flexibility.
-While we continue in the minimalist :ref:`ethos <ethos>` of :ref:`pyrad <pyrad>` which emphasizes a simple installation procedure and ease-of-use, :ref:`ipyrad <ipyrad>` offers many new features, especially through its Python API.
-However, we also continue to support the command line interface (:ref:`CLI <CLI>`) that will be familiar to :ref:`pyrad <pyrad>` users.
+ipyrad_ is a complete re-write of pyrad_ with an expanded focus on speed and flexibility.
+While we continue in the minimalist ethos_ of pyrad_, which emphasized a simple installation procedure and ease-of-use, ipyrad_ offers many new features, particularly through its Python API_.
+However, we also continue to support the command line interface CLI_ that will be familiar pyrad_ users.

 Major New Features in ipyrad